Try it out

 Rendering a shared project is accomplished in almost the same manner as the embedded blocks method.
 In this case though,

-attribute empty and pass the shared project id in a options.packageId
+leave the code attribute empty and pass the shared project id in a options.packageId data field.

 <pre data-packageid="_HjWJo9eHjXwP"></pre>